yousefalabdullah/osu-beatmaps-downloader/README.md

 # A Simple osu!
-Bulk Downloader Tool
+Beatmaps Downloader Tool

-A lightweight Python script designed to batch download **osu! beatmapsets** in bulk via community-maintained mirrors.
+A lightweight Python script designed to batch download **osu! beatmapsets** in bulk (multiple downloads at once easily) via community-maintained mirrors.
 It requires no official API keys, tokens, or credentials.

 ---